emojicode/emojicode.github.io/src/reference/classes-valuetypes.md

 🐈 $name$ $[init-parameters]$ 🍇

 🍉
-$init-parameters$> $init-parameter$ | $init-parameter$ $init-parameters$
+$init-parameters$-> $init-parameter$ | $init-parameter$ $init-parameters$
-$init-parameter$> [🍼] $variable$ $type$
+$init-parameter$-> [🍼] $variable$ $type$
 </pre>

 In an initializer **all instance variables must be initialized**.
 (Remember that variables of an optional type are automatically initialized to Nothingness, which is also true for instance variables.)

-Furthermore, you **must call an initializer** of your class’s superclass if the class has a superclass.
-The 🐐 is used to call a superinitializer:
+Furthermore, if you’re initializing a class instance whose class has a superclass you **must call an initializer** of the superclass .
+The 🐐 keyword is used to call a superinitializer:

 <pre class="syntax">
 🐐 $superinitializer$ $[arguments]$
 </pre>

-By enforcing these rules, Emojicode can guarantee that an object is always fully initialized when obtained from the intializer.
+By enforcing these rules, Emojicode can guarantee that any instance of any type is always fully initialized when obtained from the intializer.

-The following example shows an initializer for the 🐟 class:
+The following example is an initializer for the 🐟 class:

 ```
 🐈 🏞 ageGiven 🚂 nameGiven 🍬🔡 🍇